2. Call an async function#

 2. To simulate inserting a coin, type c Enter (type c and then type Enter):

 The hardware thread will call the coin slot’s Interrupt Service Routine (ISR), which wakes up your task.
-The dispatcher will run the task again, and you’ll see… an unexpected result:
+The dispatcher will run the task again, but instead of seeing the success message, you’ll see a duplicate welcome message followed by a crash!

 INF Welcome to the Pigweed Vending Machine!